-So enjoy shrimp in your Charleston beach house – local shrimp if possible.
-And remember, when you are looking for rental homes South Carolina, namely Isle of Palms luxury rentals, to call EP.
-We can put you in the perfect Charleston beach house.
+So enjoy eating shrimp in your Charleston beach house – local shrimp if possible.
+And remember, when you are looking for the best place to stay at the beach near Charleston, be sure to call EP.

 your Isle of Palms vacation blogger

-But if you’re here staying in one of our Isle of Palms vacation rentals, the festival is coming to you.
+But if you’re staying here on the Isle of Palms, the festival is coming to you.
 This weekend is the official Piccolo Spoleto Sand Sculpting Contest on the IOP, and it kicks off at 9:00 a.m. tomorrow morning – Saturday, June 9th.
-Just head out of your luxury house on Isle of Palms and walk, bike or golf cart over to Front Beach to check out the fun.
+Just walk, bike or golf cart over to Front Beach to check out the fun.

 Believe it or not, this marks the 30th annual installment of the competition.
 They award a lot of great prizes, not to mention the much-coveted bragging rights.
 It’s a very family-friendly event, and if you’re here in a Charleston beach house with a group of friends and loved ones, you just might want to enter a team of up to four people and give it a whirl.
 Prizes will be awarded to 1st, 2nd and 3rd in each category: